williavs/reasoning-mashup/README.md

 ### ProxyAPI Integration

-All workflows use a common ProxyAPI pattern for LLM interactions:
+All workflows use a common ProxyAPI pattern for LLM interactions.

+(Use this to build new agentic workflows that use the Reasoning Mashup API's, this is how I was toggling between servers/agent workflows in Streamlit)

 ```python
 class ProxyAPITool: